-The component level interaction within the system is shown in Fig.2.
-Firstly, a story plot is provided as storytelling hints to young players.
-Secondly, players use hand motion to manipulate the avatar through depth motion sensor device, which can automatically track hand motion and recognize hand gestures.
-Depth image data from the motion sensor is obtained and interpreted into motion control commands by the host computer.
-Finally, as visual feedback, the avatar's responding animation is provided to players adjust their players and then. hand gestures/movement to push the plot forward and narrate the story.
+The component-level interaction within the system is shown in Fig. 2.
+First, a story plot is provided as storytelling hints to young players.
+Second, players use hand motion to manipulate the avatar through depth motion sensor device, which can automatically track hand motion and recognize hand gestures.
+Depth image data from the motion sensor are obtained and interpreted into motion control commands by the host computer.
+Finally, as visual feedback, the avatar's responding animation is provided to players, and then, players adjust their hand gestures/movement to push the plot forward and narrate the story.
 Under this novel manifestation pattern, not only players' oral narrative ability but also their cognitive and motor coordination competence is expected to be developed.